 - When you believe a practice, product, or policy seriously threatens patient care, employees, and possibly the public.

 Examples of Illegal or Unethical Behavior

 - Knowingly using unsafe or noncompliant products

 - Engaging in fraud (including billing or insurance fraud), corruption, or cover-ups

 - Sexual Harassment

 How to Blow the Whistle

-You can report an incident of noncompliance to one of the following reporting levels:
+- Report an incident of noncompliance to one of the following:

 - Chief Executive Officer

 - Call the Whistleblower Hotline: (360) 475-3733 or Ext.
 4406